Plugins deployment

 Deploying a plugin means making it accessible to end-users after the development phase.
-While the deployment process can differ across the different plugin types, there's a consistent step: uploading the plugin's source files to the Ubidots *Developer console*.\
+While the deployment process can differ across the different plugin types, there's a consistent step: uploading the plugin's source files to the Ubidots Developer console.
+At a high level, the process looks like this:

 To access the Developer console, open the Ubidots account where the plugin will be used.
 Then go to Devices ⟶ Plugins.
 There, you will see the following icon: